pacificbay/sar/README.md

-# sar
+# Lucid SAR
-Lucid SAR - a parabolic SAR indicator, written in Pine Script, based on section II of J. Welles Wilder, Jr.'s book “New Concepts in Technical Trading Systems” (1978)
+a parabolic SAR indicator, written in Pine Script by Casey Bowman, based on section II of J. Welles Wilder, Jr.'s book “New Concepts in Technical Trading Systems” (1978)